da-nrw/DNSCore/ContentBroker/src/main/markdown/getting_started.md

                     aip/
                     grid/

-[somewhere] denotes some arbitrary path on your local box.
+[cb] denotes some arbitrary path on your local box.
 The ContentBroker directory then is the folder into which we will later let our installer put the binaries.
 The storage directory is a directory structure which DNSCore will use to work with data packages.
 The subfolders correspond to the various